Code-Institute-Submissions/ctoweyburke-school_managment_ms3/README.md

 ### Content

--   All content was written by the developer using the Code Institute Tutorial on the backend development milestone project by [Code Institute](https://codeinstitute.net).
+-   All content for the database was written by the developer using the Code Institute Tutorial on the backend development milestone project by [Code Institute](https://codeinstitute.net).
 The content has been adapted to suit the site needs.

+- Further code was sourced from Materalize to complete the footer for this project.

 ### Media

 -   Icons were used from this site - [Font-Awesome](https://fontawesome.com/).
--   Images are used and hve been referenced above.
+-   Images are used and have been referenced above.

 ### Acknowledgements